 Jordan is well versed in fly fishing, spin fishing, and Centerpin fishing and has had days with many 20-inch brown trout in his net.

 A question I get asked often is the Grand River fly fishing only?
 This is a bit of a misconception because there is a large portion of the Grand River that has special regulations banning bait and only allowing single barbless hooks.

-The Grand River is not a fly fishing only river and any method of fishing in allowed as long as it is single barbless hooks, no bait and you release your trout.
-This means you could use a plastic worm, or a mepps spinner or a spoon that all have a single barbless hook. ( means 1 point only).
+The Grand River is not a fly fishing only river and any method of fishing is allowed as long as it is single barbless hooks, no bait and you release your trout.
+This means you could use a plastic worm, or a Mepps spinner, or a spoon that all have a single barbless hook. ( means 1 point only).

-I have done may trips with spinning rods and centerpin rods.
+I have done many trips with spinning rods and centerpin rods.

 Grand River Spin Fishing Guides

 The guides at A Perfect Drift Guide Company guide with spinning rods and reels.
 They are excellent at float fishing and using lures or even jigs for brown trout.

 Jig fishing has produced some very large brown trout with the occasional walleye, carp, bass, and pike which all co-exist in the same part of the grand river.

 The smallmouth bass fishing on the grand river can be excellent with good numbers of big bass located throughout the river.